 422 — The size of the email exceeds the limits of the recipient's inbox.

-442 — The mail server started to deliver the email but the connection was dropped during the transmission.
+442 — The mail server started to deliver the email, but the connection was dropped during transmission.

-450 — The requested action was not taken, the mailbox was unavailable.
-It may be temporary busy.
+450 — The requested action was not taken; the mailbox is unavailable.
+It may be temporarily busy.

-451 — The requested action aborted, Local error in processing.
+451 — The requested operation was aborted, a local error is in processing.

-452 — The requested action not taken – Insufficient storage.
+452 — The requested action was not taken.
+Insufficient storage.

-500 — A syntax error because the server could not recognize a command.
+500 — A syntax error occurred because the server could not recognize a command.

-501 — A syntax error in arguments or parameters.
-It can be invalid email address.
+501 — A syntax error occurred in arguments or parameters.
+It could be an invalid email address.

 502 — The command is not implemented.
 It is valid but has not been activated by your provider.